 When a local beauty turned up dead in Nicaragua's San Juan del Sur, the dream of paradise became a nightmare for one expat American surfer.
 He got 30 years and, predictably, a media melee ensued.
 But Tony D'Souza was on the scene from day one.
 This is the story you haven't heard.

-Twenty-five years ago, a grisly double homicide on America’s most famous hiking route shocked the nation and forever changed our ideas about crime, violence, and safety in the outdoors
+In 1990, a grisly double homicide on America’s most famous hiking route shocked the nation and forever changed our ideas about crime, violence, and safety in the outdoors

 In the dusty realm of big-league map collecting, one man cut a darker figure than his milquetoasty colleagues.
 Armed with an X-Acto knife and an arsenal of fake identities, he systematically ransacked the nation's libraries, hoping in his own peculiar way to dominate the globe.